vladikcomper/MegaPCM/docs/API.md

 # Mega PCM 2 API

-This document describes macros and routines exposed by Mega PCM 2 that can you call after installation.
+This document describes macros and routines exposed by Mega PCM 2 you can use after installation.
 While this API is meant for M68K assembly projects, routines are also optimized for possible C/C++ integrations (only uses scratch registers and one argument at most).

 The bare minimum you need is `MegaPCM_LoadDriver` and `MegaPCM_LoadSampleTable` routines for setup and `MPCM_play` macro for playback.